Current Ministry Location – Maryknoll Sisters Center-Monrovia, CA

 Returning to the Center in 1969, she gave service at the Center.
 While in the States she earned a Bachelor of Fine Arts from the College of Mt.
 St. Joseph, Mt.
 St. Joseph, OH in 1970 and an M.A. in Art Education in from the University of Cincinnati, OH in 1971.

-Back in Chile, she taught art in high school in Talcahuano and worked in Santiago doing graphic design of materials used to train catechists.
+Back in Chile in 1971, she taught art in high school in Talcahuano and worked in Santiago doing graphic design of materials used to train catechists.
 She also was a member of a reflection group in national and archdiocesan offices of catechetics and gave courses for religion teachers, adult catechists, and Basic Ecclesial Communities.